rymane/katacoda-scenarios/CI/step3.md

 });
 </pre>

+Run the test `npm run test`{{execute}}.

 This test sends a POST request to the endpoint `/api/todos`, including a body with a valid name.
-Since the name is valid, we expect the `statusCode` to equal 201 and the return object to having the properties `id` and `name`, where the `name` should have the same valid as sent in the request.
+Since the name is valid, we expect the `statusCode` to equal 201 and the return object having the properties `id` and `name`, where the `name` should have the same valid as sent in the request.

-**Note:** Mocking of the data model will be added in the next step of the tutorial.
+**Note:** Mocking of the data model will be introduced in the next step of the tutorial.

 ##### Jest keywords

 `describe(name, fn)` - Groups together several related tests.
 The first argument defines the group's name, and the second is a function including tests.

 `expect(value)` - Used to test a value.
 Expect should be used along with a function that asserts something about the value.
-For instance, one could use the `toEqual` function like so `expect(value).toEqual(value2)` which then expect value to be equals value2.
+For instance, one could use the `toEqual` function like so `expect(value).toEqual(value2)` to check equality between value and value2.

 `it(name, fn, timeout?)` - Runs a test.
 The first argument defines the test's name.
 The second is a function that contains the expectations to test.
 The third (optional) is a timeout, specifying how long to wait before aborting (default: 5 milliseconds).